-The Japanese syllabic writing system of kana 仮名 is based on mōra モーラ, referring to phonetic units of sound.
-Each kana character corresponds to one mōra in the Japanese language.[xxxv]
-When text, such as my father’s jisei, is translated into hiragana 平仮名, counting kana is the same as counting mōrae (i.e., plural form of mōra).
-While mōra are very similar to syllables, there are subtle distinctions between the English syllable count and the Japanese mōra count.
-For example, Japanese forms of poetry, such as tanka (31-syllables in 5-7-5-7-7 pattern) and haiku (17-syllables in 5-7-5 pattern) poetry aren’t actually based on syllable counts, but on mōra count.[xxxvi]
+The Japanese syllabic writing system of kana (仮名) is based on mōra (モーラ) or haku (拍), referring to phonetic units of sound.
+Each kana character corresponds to one haku in the Japanese language.
+When text, such as my father’s jisei, is translated into hiragana (平仮名), counting kana is the same as counting haku.
+While haku are very similar to syllables, there are subtle distinctions between the English syllable count and the Japanese haku count.
+For example, Japanese forms of poetry, such as tanka (31-haku in a 5-7-5-7-7 pattern) and haiku (17-haku in 5-7-5) poetry, aren’t based on syllable counts, but on haku count.

-Long vowel such as aa, ii, ou, or ei count as one syllable, but counts as two mōrae (a-a ああ; i-i いい; o-o おお; e-e ええ).
-In cases where a hiragana represented by a pair of symbols such as kyo きょ, each paircounts as one mōra.
-For example, the names Tōkyō, Ōsaka, Niigata, and Nagasaki count as two, three, three and four syllables, respectively, but each name has four mōrae.
-In hiragana, the four mōrae are represented by four kana: to-u-kyo-u とうきょう; ni-i-ga-ta にいがた; o-o-sa-ka おおさか and na-ga-sa-ki ながさき.[xxxvii]
+Long vowel such as aa, ii, ou, or ei count as one syllable, but counts as two haku (a-a ああ; i-i いい; o-o おお; e-e ええ).
+In cases where hiragana is represented by a pair of symbols such as kyo きょ, each pair counts as one haku.
+For example, the names Tōkyō, Ōsaka, Niigata, and Nagasaki count as two, three, three, and four syllables, respectively, but each name has four haku.
+In hiragana, the four haku is represented by four kana: to/u/kyo/u とうきょう; ni/i/ga/ta にいがた; o/o/sa/ka おおさか and na/ga/sa/ki ながさき.

-Double consonants, such as pp and tt count as two mōrae.
-For example, the word oppai (breasts) count as two syllables but count as four mōrae.
-In hiragana, the four mōra represents four kana: o-p-pa-i おっぱい.[xxxviii]
+Double consonants, such as pp and tt count as two haku.
+For example, the word oppai (breasts) count as two syllables but count as four haku.
+In hiragana, the four haku represents four kana: o/p/pa/i おっぱい.

 Similarly, the Japanese name for Japan 日本 has two different pronunciations, Nihon and Nippon.
-Both Nihon and Nippon count as two-syllable words, but Nihon counts as three mōrae and Nippon is four mōrae.
-In hiragana, the three mōrae of nihon and four mōrae of nippon are represented by three and four kana, respectively: ni-ho-n にほん and ni-p-po-n にっぽん.[xxxix]
+Both count as two-syllable words, but Nihon counts as three haku, and Nippon is four haku.
+In hiragana, the three haku of Nihon and four haku of Nippon are represented by three and four kana, respectively: ni/ho/n にほん and ni/p/po/n にっぽん.

-Next, recognizing the differences between the English syllable count andJapanese mōra count, Dr. Nakahara carefully and caringly translated the jisei from English to Japanese rōmaji following the 5-7-5-7-7 mōra pattern.
+Next, recognizing the differences between the English syllable count and Japanese haku count, Dr. Nakahara carefully and caringly translated the jisei from English to Japanese rōmaji following the 5-7-5-7-7 haku pattern.

-toki kureba (5mōrae)
+toki kureba 5-haku

-sakura chiri yuku (7mōrae)
+sakura chiri yuku 7-haku

-ware mo mata (5mōrae)
+ware mo mata 5-haku

-toki ga jukuseba (7 mōrae)
+toki ga jukuseba 7-haku

-chiru yokan suru (7mōrae)
+chiru yokan suru 7-haku

-さくら ちり ゆく(7-mōrae)
+さくら ちり ゆく 7-haku

-われ も また(5-mōrae)
+われ も また 5-haku

-とき が じゅくせば(7-mōrae)
+とき が じゅくせば 7-haku

 Transliteration from rōmaji to kanji

-Line 1 (“. . .when the time is right” / “. . .toki kureba”)
+Line 1 (“…when the time is right” / “…toki kureba”)

-The first line of the tanka, when written in hiragana, begins with “. . .when the time is right,” which translates into Japanese rōmajias toki kureba.
-Both the syllable count and mōrae count is five.
-The five mōrae count represents five kana in hiragana: ときくれば (to-ki-ku-re-ba).
+The first line of the jisei, when written in Japanese hiragana, begins with “…when the time is right,” which translates into Japanese rōmaji as toki kureba.
+Both the syllable count and haku count is five.
+The five kana represents the five haku in hiragana: ときくれば (to/ki/ku/re/ba).

-- toki とき /時: The word toki means “time;” it roughly translates as “at the time of” and is used to express time when some states or actions exist or occur.
+- Tokiとき/時: The word toki means “time;” it roughly translates as “at the time of” and is used to express time when some states or actions exist or occur.
 Toki connects two sentences and expresses the time when the state or action described in the main sentence takes place.
-Interestingly, the kanji used for toki 時 is the same used for ji, which means “hour” or “o’clock” (e.g., 2-ji or 2 o’clock).
+Interestingly, the character for toki or 時 is the same used for ji, which means “hour” or “o’clock” (e.g., 2-ji or 2 o’clock).
 When the word “time” is used as a noun, the word jikan 時間 is used, but it shouldn’t be confused with the use of toki.
-Tokican be used as a conditional (e.g., “if it rains, then it’s raining”) but, in the context of my father’s jisei, it’s more likely to be used as an actual (e.g., “when it rains, it pours”).
-Regarding mōra count, toki counts as two mōrae.
-In hiragana, the mōrae is represented by two kana as とき (to-ki).
+It can be used as a conditional (e.g., “if it rains, then it’s raining”), but, in the context of my father’s jisei, it’s more likely to be used as an actual (e.g., “when it rains, it pours”).
+Regarding haku count, toki counts as two haku.
+In hiragana, the haku is represented by two kana as とき (to/ki).

-- kureba くれば/来れば: The word kureba comes from the word kuru くる, which means “to come.”
+- Kureba くれば/来れば: The word kureba comes from the word kuru くる, which means “to come.”
 The word kuru is a verb and belongs to an irregular verb group or –ba/-eba form; it’s a conditional, meaning it’s usually used in hypothetical “if/when” situations.
 As a conditional form, the -ba/-eba form is characterized by the final -u in kuru becoming -eba.
-Thus, in the context of my father’s jisei, the use the -ba/-eba form is intended to refer to “when something happens,” as in “when the time is right, the cherry blossoms fall.”
-Regarding the mōrae count, kureba counts as three mōrae.
-In hiragana, the mōrae represents three kana as くれば (ku-re-ba).
+Thus, in the context of my father’s jisei, the use of the -ba/-eba form is intended to refer to “when something happens,” as in “when the time is right, the cherry blossoms fall.”
+Regarding the haku count, kureba counts as three haku.
+In hiragana, the haku represents three kana as くれば (ku/re/ba).

 Second line (“Cherry blossoms fall” / “sakura chiri yuku”)